dominictarr/private-stream/README.md

 Since secure-scuttlebutt requires streaming realtime data, and salsa20 is straightforward to implement securely, I have decided to use salsa20 instead of aes.

-Blake2s was chosen because it is the [fastest hash available implemented in javascript](http://dominictarr.github.io/crypto-bench/).

 ## License